 We prepare our laundry detergent at home and even our Goo-Be-Gone.
 Besides, we also love making our Soft Scrub, Glade and Windex.
 In all the cases, it’s far cheaper than purchasing the commercial ones.

 Look around for recipes.
 You’ll be surprised to know the number of things you can prepare at home.
 And they don’t eat up a lot of time and energy.
 Our “Frugal Spring Cleaning Checklist” will give you more tips.

 This can be a tricky job.
 But, there’re many techniques you may try.
 Our preferred one is to take the initiative to suggest something.
-This usually gives us the power to direct the group toward activities which are less costly.
-E.g., persuade your friends to visit a park rather than golfing.
+This usually gives us the power to direct the group toward less costly activities.
+For example, persuade your friends to visit a park rather than golfing.
 That fee will remain in your pocket.